silverstar194/Kinect_Motion_RF/README.md

 The humans needed to be scaled in two ways:
 + 1. Body proportions needed to be accurate to real life
 + 2. The depth scale from black to white needed to be repersentative of the data th kinect hardware would provide.
 There were three paramaters to consider.

-++ a. rate of change from white to black
+++ rate of change from white to black
-++ b. range of shades between white to black
+++ range of shades between white to black
-++ c. range in meters that kinect data is collected from
+++ range in meters that kinect data is collected from

 ### Costs
 AWS was leveraged heavly for computational power, storage, queuing and data transfer.